Chronosymbolic/Chronosymbolic-Learning/examples/README.md

     Var_4 == 0,
     Var_3 == 0),
     ```
-  and an init unsafe zone from query for inv:
+  and an init unsafe zone from a query for inv:
     `Not(Var_4 >= Var_0*Var_2)`
-  Then, after a few iterations of expansion, the reasoner output initial safe/unsafe zones, which will incorporated in future hypothese.
-The process is light-weight which corresponds to line 6 `reason()` in Algorithm 1.
+  Then, after a few iterations of expansion, the reasoner outputs initial safe/unsafe zones, which will incorporated in future hypothese.
+The process is lightweight which corresponds to line 6 `reason()` in Algorithm 1.
-- The "Constraint Solving of Horn Clauses" section corresponds to line 5-15 in Algorithm 1.
-In this process, three positive samples `(1, 1, 3, 3, 3), (1, 1, 4, 4, 4), (1, 1, 5, 5, 5)` and 8 negative samples `(3, -3, -8, 3, -3), (3, -3, -9, 0, 0), (-1, -2, 5, -5, -2), (-1, -2, 4, -4, 0), (7, 3, -3, -8, -8), (7, 3, -4, -15, -11), (5, 4, 0, -2, 3), (5, 4, -1, -7, -1)` are discovered by implication cex converting (Lemma 3).
+- The "Constraint Solving of Horn Clauses" section corresponds to lines 5-15 in Algorithm 1.
+In this process, three positive samples `(1, 1, 3, 3, 3), (1, 1, 4, 4, 4), (1, 1, 5, 5, 5)` and 8 negative samples `(3, -3, -8, 3, -3), (3, -3, -9, 0, 0), (-1, -2, 5, -5, -2), (-1, -2, 4, -4, 0), (7, 3, -3, -8, -8), (7, 3, -4, -15, -11), (5, 4, 0, -2, 3), (5, 4, -1, -7, -1)` are discovered by implication counterexample converting (Lemma 3).
 The machine learning toolchain (SVMs and DT) is called multiple times to adjust the hypothesis during this section.
 - In the second "Episode" (Epoch) of "Constraint Solving of Horn Clauses", all CHCs are passed `z3Check()`.
 This implies the satisfiability of the CHC system.
 The solution interpretations of all uninterpreted predicates are:
 ```
 Relation: fail,